 Cameron Highlands: No Highway — No Tolls : The Cameron Highlands route from KL does not use any toll highways.
 You drive via the PLUS to Simpang Pulai, take the exit, then climb via Route 59 (mountain federal road) to the highlands.
 Total PLUS toll: approximately RM15 one-way (Jalan Duta to Simpang Pulai exit).
 The mountain road itself is toll-free.
 Budget accordingly — Cameron is one of the more affordable road trips from KL for toll costs.

-Malaysia's highway toll system is efficient once you understand the lane types, payment methods, and how they apply to your rental car.
-The Touch n Go card covers 95% of tourist needs — accessible, topping up is easy nationwide, and accepted at every toll plaza.
-RFID makes long highway trips completely hands-free if your rental car is equipped.
-Cash works as a backup but creates queues and is being phased out on newer highway sections.
+Malaysia's highway toll system is efficient once you understand the lane types, payment methods, and how they apply to your specific rental car.
+The Touch n Go card covers 95% of tourist needs — easy to find nationwide, simple to top up at any petrol station, and accepted at every toll plaza across Malaysia.
+RFID makes long highway trips completely hands-free if your rental car is fitted with a sticker.
+Cash works as a backup but creates longer queues and is being phased out on newer highway sections.

 For route planning: KL to Penang costs approximately RM35.70 in one-way PLUS tolls plus RM3–5 on connecting KL expressways.
 KL to JB costs approximately RM53.50.
 KL to Ipoh approximately RM21.73.
 KL to Malacca (Ayer Keroh exit) approximately RM12.87.
 These are Class 1 private car rates.
 Budget RM10–20 extra per one-way trip to account for urban expressway connections and any route variations from Google Maps.